 FX1003 should be applied to clean, dry and primed steels.
 Extensive primer compatibility tests have been undertaken on single and two pack products commercially available.
 Bituminous and chlorinated rubber primers are unsuitable because of their poor performance in fire conditions.
 Zinc rich primers require a tie coat before application of FX1003.
 If you are ever unsure of the primer and its compatibility then please send us the details of the primer and we will confirm compatibility.
 Must not be applied directly to galvanised steel and zinc rich primers.

 IMPORTANT INFORMATION ON PURCHASING OF PASSIVE FIRE PROTECTION PRODUCTS NOTICE:

-The information displayed about the products on this website is to be used for guidance ONLY, we advise that all customer contact our technical department to obtain a free no obligation specification and quotation before purchasing goods directly from the website.
+The information displayed about the products on this website is to be used for guidance ONLY.
+We advise that all customers contact our technical department to obtain a free no obligation specification and quotation before purchasing goods directly from the website.

 Products purchased directly from our website without specification will NOT qualify for certification.

 Please be aware that any negligence caused by failure to obtain the relevant advice, or availment of our specification and estimation service, will absolve International Passive Fire Ltd from any liability should Passive Fire Protection Products prepared, or used, by the purchaser, or any other parties, result in damage to property or human life, or for any monetary costs incurred due to incorrect usage.

 peace of mind

 14 day returns policy